Smoking during pregnancy

 What is secondhand smoke?

 Secondhand smoke is smoke you breathe in from someone else’s cigarette, cigar or pipe.
-Being exposed to secondhand smoke during pregnancy can cause a baby to be born with low birthweight.
+Being around secondhand smoke during pregnancy can cause your baby to be born with low birthweight.

 What is thirdhand smoke?

-Thirdhand smoke is what’s left behind from tobacco and tobacco smoke.
+Thirdhand smoke is what’s left behind from cigarette, cigar and pipe smoke.
 It can include lead, arsenic and carbon monoxide.
 It’s what you smell on things like clothes, furniture, carpet, walls and hair that’s been in or around smoke.
-It’s why you often can tell that someone smokes by the smell of his clothes, home or car.
-Thirdhand smoke is why opening a window or smoking in another room isn’t enough to protect others smoking.
+Thirdhand smoke is why opening a window or smoking in another room isn’t enough to protect others when you smoke.

 If you’re pregnant or a new mom, stay away from thirdhand smoke.
-Babies who breathe in thirdhand smoke may have serious health problems, like asthma and other breathing problems, learning disorders and cancer.
+Babies who breathe in thirdhand smoke may have serious health problems, like asthma and other breathing problems, learning problems and cancer.

 Can you just cut down on smoking?
 Or do you have to quit?

 If you smoke, you may think that light or mild cigarettes are safer choices during pregnancy.
 This is not true.
 Or you may want to cut down rather than quit smoking altogether.
-It’s true that the less you smoke, the better your baby can be.
-But quitting is best for your pregnancy and your baby.
+It’s true that the less you smoke, the better for your baby.
+But quitting is best.

 The sooner you quit smoking during pregnancy, the healthier you and your baby can be.
 It’s best to quit smoking before getting pregnant.
 But quitting any time during pregnancy can have a positive effect on your baby’s life.